Miami-Dade County Homes for Sale

 Miami BeachIconic barrier-island city — South Beach, Art Deco, and oceanfront condos.

-Coral GablesHistoric, tree-lined 'City Beautiful' with top schools and Mediterranean estates.
+Coral GablesHistoric, tree-lined 'City Beautiful' with public schools and Mediterranean estates.

 DoralFast-growing business-and-family hub near the airport; newer master-planned housing.